scooter99boston/bbu-gf/docs/gf_info/business_model_concepts.md

 The [ToIP Foundation](http://trustoverip.org) recognizes the importance of the services of Utility Service Providers and has established a dedicated *Utility Foundry Working Group* to aid governing bodies in selection and hiring of such providers.
 For example, access to proven *request-for-proposal* (RFP) templates.
 Typically, a governing body would initiate a bidding process for an annual contract with the necessary service-level-agreements (SLAs).

 #### BBU Perspective
-The Board of Directors of the Bedrock Business Utility with advice from the *Finance Committee* and *Technical Steering Committee* will hire personnel responsible for the operation and maintenance of the Utility.
+The Governing Board of the Bedrock Business Utility with advice from the *Finance Committee* and *Technical Steering Committee* will hire personnel responsible for the operation and maintenance of the Utility.

 ### Consortium Governance